-- ii) facilities to provide access and curbing and traffic direction signs, subject to the Public Transportation and Highway Improvement Act; - iii) off-street vehicular loading and parking facilities, either covered or uncovered, access driveways for emergency vehicles, and the surfacing of such areas and driveways; - iv) walkways and walkway ramps including surfacing thereof, and all other means of pedestrian access; - v) facilities for the lighting, including flood-lighting, of the land or of any buildings and structures thereon; - vi) walls, fences, hedges, trees, shrubs or other ground-cover or facilities for the landscaping of the lands or the protection of adjoining lands; - vii) vaults, central storage and collection areas and other facilities and enclosures for the storage of garbage and other waste material; - viii)easements conveyed to the Town for the construction, maintenance or improvement of watercourses, ditches, land drainage works, sanitary sewage facilities and other public utilities of the Town or local board thereof on the land; and - ix) grading or alteration in elevation or contour of the land and provision for the disposal of storm, surface and waste water from the land and from any buildings or structures thereon. - b) maintain to the satisfaction of the Town and at the sole risk and expense of the owner any or all of the facilities or works set out in this section, including the removal of snow from access ramps and driveways, parking and loading areas and walkways; - c) enter into one or more agreement with the Town dealing with and ensuring the provision and maintenance of any or all of the facilities, works or matters set out in this subsection, or with the provision and approval of the plans and drawings referred to in this section.
+- a) provide to the satisfaction of and at no expense to the Town any or all of the following: - i. widening of highways that abut on the land subject to the Planning Act.
+Widening will be in accordance with the relevant policies of this Plan; - facilities to provide access and curbing and traffic direction signs, subject to the Public Transportation and Highway Improvement Act; - off-street vehicular loading and parking facilities, either covered or uncovered, access driveways for emergency vehicles, and the surfacing of such areas and driveways; - iii. walkways and walkway ramps including surfacing thereof, and all other means of pedestrian access; - iv. facilities for the lighting, including flood-lighting, of the land or of any buildings and structures thereon; - v. walls, fences, hedges, trees, shrubs or other ground-cover or facilities for the landscaping of the lands or the protection of adjoining lands; - vi. vaults, central storage and collection areas and other facilities and enclosures for the storage of garbage and other waste material; - vii. easements conveyed to the Town for the construction, maintenance or improvement of watercourses, ditches, land drainage works, sanitary sewage facilities and other public utilities of the Town or local board thereof on the land; and - viii. grading or alteration in elevation or contour of the land and provision for the disposal of storm, surface and wastewater from the land and from any buildings or structures thereon. - b) Maintain to the satisfaction of the Town and at the sole risk and expense

+- of the owner any or all of the facilities or works set out in this section, including the removal of snow from access ramps and driveways, parking and loading areas and walkways. - c) Enter into one or more agreement with the Town dealing with and ensuring the provision and maintenance of any or all of the facilities, works or matters set out in this subsection, or with the provision and approval of the plans and drawings referred to in this section.
 Such agreements may be registered against the land to which they apply.

-25.0 18.0 COMMITTEE OF ADJUSTMENT
+25.0 COMMITTEE OF ADJUSTMENT

-25.1 18.1 Powers of Committee
+25.1 Powers of Committee